anza-xyz/agave/thread-manager/README.md

 to pin the pool to cores 16-64.

 ## Scheduling policy and priority
-If you want you can set thread scheduling policy and priority.
+You can configure the thread scheduling policy and priority if desired.
 Keep in mind that this will likely require
 ```bash
  sudo setcap cap_sys_nice+ep
  ```